jai1408/shell-scripting/README.md

 # shell-scripting

-This Rep contains basics shell commands and scripts to learn and practice scripting.
+This Repo contains basics shell commands and scripts to learn and practice scripting.